Evidlo/prelim/main.typ

         caption: "Camera Integration Time and Frame Stacking" ) <integrationtime>

-      Naively stacking and binning thousands of noisy frames generated using the model described in the last section can be computationally, especially when generating stacked images from many vantages.
+      Naively stacking and binning thousands of noisy frames generated using the model described in the last section can be computationally expensive, especially when generating stacked images from many vantages.
 Instead, the #gls("CLT") can be applied to generate a noisy stacked image $Z$ efficiently, assuming all individual frames are identically distributed.  #gls("CLT") states

-    #math.equation(numbering:none,
+    #math.equation(
         $Z tilde.op cal(N)(M N^2mu_Y, M N^2sigma_Y^2)$
     )